stencila/stencila/python/README.md

 ### `convert` module

-The `convert` module is implemented in Rust(`src/convert.rs`) with a thin Python wrapper (`python/stencila/convert.py`)to provide documentation and conversion to the types in the `types` module.
+The `convert` module is implemented in Rust (`src/convert.rs`) with a thin Python wrapper (`python/stencila/convert.py`) to provide documentation and conversion to the types in the `types` module.

 ### Linting and testing

-Please run linting checks and tests before contributing any code changes.
+Please run linting and tests before contributing any code changes.

 ```console
 make lint test